MatthieuMichon/aoc-rtl/25/4/README.md

 ## Naive Approach

-The most obvious approach would consist in storing the complete array in memory and once complete run a scan over each cell adding the number of neighbors being tagged has having a TPR.
+The most obvious approach would consist in storing the complete array in memory and once complete run a scan over each cell adding the number of neighbors being tagged has having a ROP.
 In addition to requiring a memory for storing a 138x138 bit array, scanning each cell requires close to eight memory read transactions per cell.
 Although these access could be executed in parallel for reducing the runtimeby distributing the work across multiple processing units.
 A better way must exist.

 ## Single Pass Solution